Who We Are

 Tim Cunniff leads the Emalex Clinical Advisory Board and serves as Executive Vice President of Research & Development at Paragon Biosciences.
-He oversees all scientific and regulatory matters associated with new product development, approval, and maintenance.
+He oversees all scientific and regulatory matters associated with new product development, approval, and maintenance, across portfolio companies as needed.
 He is also a Clinical Instructor of Pharmacy at the University of Michigan College of Pharmacy.

 Dr. Cunniff has nearly 30 years of experience in clinical development, pharmacovigilance, quality assurance and regulatory affairs.
 Previously, he served as Executive Vice President of Research & Development at Marathon Pharmaceuticals.
 He also served as Vice President of Global Regulatory Affairs at Lundbeck/Ovation Pharmaceuticals, as well as Interim President at Lundbeck.
 Prior, Dr. Cunniff was Senior Director of Regulatory Affairs at Abbott Laboratories, Agouron/Pfizer, and Warner-Lambert/Parke-Davis.
 He is also a Member of the Dean’s Advisory Board at the University of Michigan College of Pharmacy and a past advisor at Aquarius Biotechnologies.